National Day (Brunei): 1 January 1984

-Upon the reading of the proclamation, Omar Ali Saifuddien III, the father of His Majesty, led three cries of "Allahu Akbar" among the 30,000 people gathered at the Padang Besar (present day Taman Haji Sir Muda Omar 'Ali Saifuddien).
+Upon the reading of the proclamation, as midnight fell, Omar Ali Saifuddien III, the father of His Majesty, led three cries of "Allahu Akbar" among the 30,000 people gathered at the Padang Besar (present day Taman Haji Sir Muda Omar 'Ali Saifuddien).
 After the national anthem Allah Peliharakan Sultan was played, a 21-gun salute was fired to celebrate the event, and the sounds of the hadrah resounded around the field.
-That evening, the capital Bandar Seri Begawan was packed to the gills with people praying for a smooth handover outside the Sultan Omar Ali Saifuddin Mosque and the field despite the heavy rain.
+That evening, the capital Bandar Seri Begawan was packed to the gills with people from all over the country praying for a smooth handover outside the Sultan Omar Ali Saifuddin Mosque and the field despite the heavy rainfall.

 23 February 1984

 Notwithstanding the fact that Brunei proclaimed its independence on 1 January, the date for National Day was chosen as 23 February.
 Hassanal Bolkiah National Stadium was chosen as the location for the celebrations.
 The Acting Chief Minister (Menteri Besar), Abdul Aziz, presided over the preparations.